lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 The error codes are defined in the table below, and the corresponding `otp_err_e` enum type can be found in the `otp_ctrl_pkg`.
 The table also lists which error codes are supported by which agent.

 Errors that are not "recoverable" are severe errors that move the corresponding partition or DAI/LCI FSM into a terminal error state, where no more commands can be accepted (a system reset is required to restore functionality in that case).
 Errors that are "recoverable" are less severe and do not cause the FSM to jump into a terminal error state.

+Note that error codes that originate in the physical OTP macro are prefixed with `Otp*`.

 Error Code | Enum Name        | Recoverable | DAI | LCI | Unbuf | Buf   | Description
 -----------|------------------|-------------|-----|-----|-------|-------|-------------